rcos/rcos-handbook/docs/community/CODE_OF_CONDUCT.md

 ## Reporting Incidents

-At any point, you may report instances of CoC violations to our [coordinators](https://rcos.github.io/rcos-handbook/#/coordinating/README) and [faculty advisors](https://handbook.rcos.io/#/coordinating/faculty) at <coordinators@rcos.io>.
+At any point, you may report instances of CoC violations to our [Coordinators](https://rcos.github.io/rcos-handbook/#/coordinating/README) and [Faculty Advisors](https://handbook.rcos.io/#/coordinating/faculty) at <coordinators@rcos.io>.
 You, as well as any other witnesses, have the right to remain anonymous to the rest of the RCOS community.

-If you are uncomfortable reporting to the coordinators for any reason, you may reach out to a faculty advisor directly via our [Discord](https://rcos-discord.herokuapp.com//).
+If you are uncomfortable reporting to the Coordinators for any reason, you may reach out to a Faculty Advisor directly via our [Discord](https://rcos-discord.herokuapp.com//).

 ## Project Maintainer Responsibilities
 Project maintainers have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct.
 In the case of contributors external to RPI and/or RCOS, temporary or permanent bans may occur.
 RPI-specific policies are outlined below.

 ## RPI-Specific Policies
 RPI-specific policies, including consequences for violating the RCOS Code of Conduct in the context of RCOS at RPI, can be found under our [Bylaws](https://rcos.github.io/rcos-handbook/#/community/bylaws).
-Please review these if you are a student, mentor, or coordinator at RPI, as you will also be expected to follow these bylaws.
+Please review these if you are a student, mentor, or Coordinator at RPI, as you will also be expected to follow these bylaws.

 ## License and Attribution